Rastislav Michalík

-Rastislav Michalík (born 14 January 1974) is a Slovak football player.
+Rastislav Michalík (born 14 January 1974) is a Slovak former professional footballer who played as a midfielder.

 Michalík moved in 1995 to the Czech Republic to play for FK Fotbal Třinec.
-He gradually progressed and played for FC Slovan Liberec and Sparta Prague in the Czech First League.
+He gradually progressed and played for Slovan Liberec and Sparta Prague in the Czech First League.
 In 2003, he won the Czech championship with Sparta.
 In 2005 Michalík moved briefly to Turkey and played also in Austria before moving back to Slovakia in 2007.
-He currently plays for FK Slávia Staškov in Slovak lower division.
+He later played for FK Slávia Staškov in Slovak lower division.